noayarae/Statistic/EDSS.md

 #### Referencias:
-- David A. Swayn et al. Environmental Decision Support Systems: Exactly What Are They?, Workshop Report
+- <sub>David A. Swayn et al. Environmental Decision Support Systems: Exactly What Are They?, Workshop Report </sub>

 - R.V.Arutyunyan et al. Environmental Decision Support System on Base of Geoinformational Technologies for the Analysis of Nuclear Accident Consequences.